csgillespie/efficientR/main.md

 ## Cross-transferable skills for efficiency

-The meaning of 'efficient R code', as opposed to generic 'efficient code', should be clear from for the preceding two sections.
+The meaning of 'efficient R code', as opposed to generic 'efficient code', should be clear from the preceding two sections.
 However, that does not mean that the skills and concepts covered in this book are not transferable to other languages and non-programming tasks.
 Likewise working on these *cross-transferable* skills will improve your R programming (as well as other aspects of your working life).
 Two of these skills are especially important: touch typing and use of a consistent style.

 ### Touch typing